glillico/docker-amazonlinux2-ansible/README.md

 # Amazon Linux 2 Docker Image for Ansible Testing

-A docker containter using Amazon Linux 2 with Ansible installed for playbook and role testing.
+A docker container using Amazon Linux 2 with Ansible installed for playbook and role testing.

 ## Tags

   - 'latest'  : Python 2.7.x and the latest stable version of Ansible.

 ## How To Build